mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 > Moreover, putting multiple ADUs into a single stream would also require
 > defining policies when to use the same (and which) stream and when to open a
 > new one.

+> **Editor's Note:** Note, however, that using a single frame per stream in a single RTP packet may
+> cause interworking issues when a translator wants to forward packets received
+> via RTP-over-QUIC to an endpoint as UDP packets because the received ADUs may
+> exceed the MTU size or even maximum UDP packet size.

 ## QUIC Datagrams {#quic-datagrams}